 All parts of the prelab must be completed before coming to lab.
-Write them in your notebook and your lab instructor will walk to your bench to see completion of your prelab.
-Write a pre-lab for each day's lab even though it is a continuation of the previous part (most labs have two parts).
+Scan/take pictures of the work and upload them to the appropriate CANVAS assignment before the start time of the lab.

-Step 3: After the pre-lab check, I will give an introduction at the beginning of the lab session that will typically include a discussion of the theory behind the experiment as well as a walkthrough of the harder aspects of the procedure.
-Missing this time will result in a loss of points and may prevent you from performing the experiment that day.

-Step 4: While performing the experiment, collect data and transfer it to the worksheet (report sheet).
-With the collected data, you will now need to perform calculations and follow-up questions.
+- Step 3: At the beginning of the lab period, there will be a quiz to test how well the procedure has been read and understood, worth 3 points each.
+These will only take about 10 minutes, and you can reference your prelab and lab notebook during the quiz. - Step 4: After the quiz, I will give an introduction at the beginning of the lab session that will typically include a discussion of the theory behind the experiment as well as a walkthrough of the harder aspects of the procedure.
+Missing this time will result in a loss of points and may prevent you from performing the experiment that day. - Step 5: After performing the experiment, take a picture of your data (in the pre-made table) and load it to the appropriate assignment before leaving the lab room for 4 points.
+You will not be graded on how accurate or precise your data are, but rather that all the trials are complete and the appropriate number of figures are recorded for each measurement. - Step 6: With the collected data, you will now need to perform calculations and follow-up questions and turn them in to CANVAS for 5 points.
 Typically, there will be part of a lab period, or even an entire lab period, dedicated to helping with the calculations.
-The required calculations and follow-up questions will be available as a pdf at the beginning of each experiment under the calculation assignment for that lab.
+The required lab calculations and follow-up questions will be available as a pdf at the beginning of each experiment under the calculation assignment for that lab.
 Due dates are on the canvas assignments.
-IMPORTANT NOTE: While the questions may be similar, the questions for the full labs are NOT the questions listed at the end of the lab manual.
+IMPORTANT NOTE: Some labs may have questions and calculations throughout or at the end of the lab manual.
+While these questions may be similar, the real calculations for each lab are instead given on a pdf attached to the "calculations and questions" assignment for that lab.

-Step 5: The last task is to write a conclusion.
+Step 7: The last task is to write a conclusion.
 This section is the most important and often the most difficult because it requires deep consideration of the experiment as a whole.
 The conclusion should contain at least these three sections.

-- 1. The first is a summary of the experiment, including the main goal and the methods used to collect/analyze data.
-This part should not be more than a paragraph and will be very similar to some of the content in the intro. - 2.
+The first is a summary of the experiment, including the main goal and the methods used to collect/analyze data.
+This part should not be more than a paragraph and will be very similar to some of the content in the intro.

 For the next section, present the final values.
-Many of the experiments require collecting a large amount of raw data, but including all these values is not the point of this section.
+Many of the experiments require collecting a large amount of raw data, but including all of these values is not the point of this section.
 Only include the values or conclusions that directly relate to the experimental goal.
-Additionally, compare one trial to the next and/or compare the average value to literature values. - 3.
+Additionally, compare one trial to the next and/or compare the average value to literature values.

 Finally, provide a source of error that may have resulted in discrepancies between trials or between experimental averages and accepted values.
 This description should go beyond simple factors like human error and should connect an aspect of the experimental design or procedural step to any discrepancies between the experimental and expected values.
 That is, explain how an error could have affected your result by following this error through the calculation process.